 What I found was two very helpful resources.
 The first was from Constant Contact itself, which breaks down common open and click-through rates by industry.
 This data was based on more than 200 million emails from the Constant Contact database.
-(Click on the image to be taken to the Web page for the full table.)

-And even though that’s pretty thorough, I wanted to branch outside of Constant Contact to get a feel of what other data existed that could assist in forming a baseline.
+And even though that’s pretty thorough, I wanted to branch outside of Constant Contact to get a feel for what other data existed that could assist in forming a baseline.
 So the second resource I drew from is an interactive email marketing metrics report by MailerMailer from July 2011.
 This report shows data collected over the course of four years, and includes 977 million email messages from 87,000 newsletter campaigns from the company’s client base.